-Before you make a final coverage decision, we recommend getting a quote from at least three providers since extended warranty quotes vary based on the vehicle’s age, your location, and other factors.
+Before you make a final coverage decision, we recommend getting a quote from at least three of the best car warranty companies since extended warranty quotes vary based on the vehicle’s age, your location, and other factors.

 After you get a quote from Endurance, compare it with plans from CarShield and CARCHEX.
-For more, check out our reviews of CarShield vs. Endurance and Endurance vs. CARCHEX.
-Regardless of which plan or provider you choose, always get quotes and compare contracts from multiple sources before making a final decision on vehicle coverage.
+You can also compare providers by checking out our reviews of CarShield vs. Endurance and Endurance vs. CARCHEX.
+Regardless of which plan or provider you choose, always compare contracts from multiple sources before making a final decision on vehicle coverage.

-CarShield: 4.2 Stars
+CarShield: 4.4 Stars

 CarShield is one of the most popular extended warranty companies and has provided coverage for more than one million vehicles since 2005.
 CarShield offers six types of coverage, including two specialty plans, that can last up to 300,000 miles.
-CarShield also offers flexible month-to-month contracts.
+The provider also offers flexible month-to-month contracts.
 For more information, check out our CarShield review.